 #3 Use Canola Oil for Walleye Deep Frying

 While there is much debate among cooks, we found that using Canola oil has rendered exceptional results.
 Canola has a high smoke point of about 467 °F. Much higher than even our deep fryers can reach.
-A high smoke point ensures that the oil won’t break down at high heat.
+A high smoke point ensures the oil won’t break down at high heat.
 Thus it’s perfect for deep-frying fish.
 As you can see from the pictures, the oil will darken after a few uses.
-This is OK as long as there is little or no coating “sludge” in the oil from prior frying.
+This is OK if there is little or no coating “sludge” in the oil from prior frying.
 Some folks will strain or filter the oil after each use.

 #4 Frying Perfect Walleye

-If its a nice day, place your fryers outside.
-This will keep the oil mist from being in the kitchen and its a comfortable way to cook hot food in the summer.
+If it’s a nice day, place your fryers outside.
+This will keep the oil mist from being in the kitchen, and its a comfortable way to cook hot food in the summer.

 #5 Serving up Fried Walleye

 Once your timer is up, pick up the fryer basket and gently shake the oil off.
-Place the cooked fish on paper towels season with salt and pepper to taste and serve your perfectly prepared Walleye immediately.
+Place the cooked fish on paper towels, season with salt and pepper to taste, and serve your perfectly prepared Walleye immediately.